josfeldmann/Open-PictoPull/README.md

 <tr>
 <td style="text-align:center">Fully implemented.
 100% functional with different level types and special blocks.
 Only minor inconsistent collision glitches that I have rarely witnessed but not been able to replicate</td>
 <td style="text-align:center; border-left:2px solid">Partially implemented. ~70% functional with a bunch of glitches.
 Some special blocks implemented.
 Core gameplay works.</td>
 <td style="text-align:center; border-left:2px solid">Partially implemented. ~30% functional with a bunch of glitches.
 No special blocks implemented.
-This is the last level type I was working on before dropping the project so it is glitchy<td>
+This is the last level type I was working on before dropping the project so it is glitchy</td>
 </tr>

 </table>